Automattic/wc-calypso-bridge/README.md

 To automatically fix errors and beautify files, run the following from the root directory.
 `./vendor/bin/phpcbf [filename]`

-To turn on development mode for this plugin and prevent the setup checklist from being completed, the following filter can be added:
+To turn on development mode for this plugin, the following filter can be added:

 `add_filter( 'wc_calypso_bridge_development_mode', '__return_true' );`